reruo321/Spring-Practice/Spring-Boot/Kotlin/003-myFirstREST/README.md

 First, let's create a new class in *src/main/kotlin/com/example/demo/Greeting.kt*.

+    package com.example.demo

+    data class Greeting(val id: Long, val content: String)

+Quite simple in Kotlin!
+This will be the resource representation class for the data **id** and **content**.

 ## Test
 If you finished your project, run the application by putting this on the terminal.